One dead after Auckland crash, holiday road toll reaches five

-One person has died after a "serious crash" in South Auckland involving a vehicle and pedestrian this morning.
+A pedestrian has died after a "serious crash" in South Auckland this morning.

-Police were called to the crash at the intersection of Mahia Rd and Sandwick Drive, Weymouth, about 5am today.
+Police were called to the crash involving a car and pedestrian at the intersection of Mahia Rd and Sandwick Drive, Weymouth, about 5am today.

 The road is closed and is expected to be for some time.